RishwanthRaj/ISC_12-Java-/README.md

 ## Welcome to this Collection on Java Progrmas by L4TTiCe

-These programs were put together by L4TTiCe [Twitter](https://twitter.com/l4ttice) [Facebook](https://www.facebook.com/mdheshan) to suggest edits or poit out mistakes please contact L4TTice via email dheshan.mail@gmail.com or file an issue.
+These programs were put together by Rishwanth Raj [Facebook](https://www.facebook.com/rishwanth.raj.3) to suggest edits or poit out mistakes please contact me via email rajrishwanth@gmail.com or file an issue.

-This repostory contains Java Programs coded for ISC Examination 2017's Computer Science Practical File and were coded in Jetbrains IntelliJ IDE.
+This repostory contains Java Programs coded for ISC Examination 2017's Computer Science Practical File.

 ### Contents